Gunfire Reborn

-Gunfire Reborn is a 2021 roguelite first-person shooter video game developed by Chinese studio Duoyi Games.
+Gunfire Reborn is a 2021 roguelike first-person shooter video game developed by Duoyi Games.
 It was released for Microsoft Windows in November 2021.
-It was followed by mobile ports in May 2022, and was released on Xbox One and Xbox Series X/S in October of the same year.
-Ports for the Nintendo Switch, PlayStation 4, and PlayStation 5 are also coming at a later date.
+It was followed by mobile ports in May 2022, then released on Xbox One and Xbox Series X/S in October of the same year, and released for the PlayStation 4 and PlayStation 5 in June 2023.
+A Nintendo Switch port is also in the works.

 Gameplay

 One to four players must progress through four zones which each contain a number of levels filled with rooms that need to be cleared one by one before they move to the next.
 Each level is randomly generated but with a boss at the end of each level.
-When killing enemies, players will collect coins and essence which they can use to purchase weapons, occult scrolls, and level up weapons to make them more powerful.
-Enemies also drop weapons occasionally for the player to use, in which they can use two, not including the starting weapon, these enemies.
+When killing enemies players will collect coins and essence which they can use to purchase weapons, occult scrolls, and level up weapons to make them more powerful.
+Enemies also drop weapons occasionally for the player to use.
 Throughout the levels there are possibilities for hidden areas called Vaults hidden behind cracked walls, once entered the player must complete one of the various trials from four different types: Non-Fighting, Fighting, Elite and Special.
 Each level possesses unique enemies to suit the aesthetic, which each have their own attack patterns, such as Grenadiers, Spear-Throwers, Desert Coyotes, and Crossbowmen.
 In metagame, players unlock access to new playable characters and permanent upgrades, talents, for these characters with the use of essence as well as seeing achievements.
 New occult scrolls and weapons can be obtained by completing challenges in-game.

 Development

-Gunfire Reborn is developed by Duoyi Games and features a cel-shaded low polygon aesthetic.
+Gunfire Reborn is developed by Chinese studio Duoyi Games and features a cel-shaded low polygon aesthetic.
 Inspired by Borderlands and Enter the Gungeon, Gunfire Studio thought a roguelike would be most beneficial design.
 While designing the game, Gunfire Studios decided that it would be better to have randomized scrolls and weapons so the player will be able to experience different builds every time the player starts from the beginning.
 The game was created with the use of the Unity engine.

 Gunfire Studios released the game into early access on Windows via Steam, on May 22, 2020, then went into full release on November 18, 2021.
 The game was also released on iOS and Android devices in May 2022.
 The Xbox One and Xbox Series X/S versions of the game were released on October 27, 2022, and joined the Xbox PC Game Pass at the same time.
-Nintendo Switch and PlayStation ports are also in the works.
+The PlayStation 4 and PlayStation 5 versions were released on June 8, 2023.